-Ongoing efforts to enhance the administration of the Virginia Quality Assurance Screening (VQAS) program will include the development and implementation of new assessment materials, with field testing and standardization of those materials expected in early 2015.
+Ongoing efforts to enhance the administration of the Virginia Quality Assurance Screening (VQAS) program will include the development and implementation of new assessment materials.
+One full set of materials will be launched in FY17 and a second set will be developed, field tested and standardized in FY2018.

+The key change anticipated in Interpreter Services is the shift from a contract for services with interpreters to a shared agency agreement that interpreters can join.
+This will increase the availability of qualified interpreters for state agencies while maintaining the current control over costs.
 The agency must continue to explore options for providing more interpreting services via remote access, either through the use of broadband or, for courts, ISDN video connections.
 Also, it is expected that the program will continue to receive requests for interpreters for non-native American Sign Language Users.

 The Memorandum of Understanding (MOU) with the Supreme Court of Virginia for the provision of communications access in courts has not been updated since 2007.
-Negotiations with the Office of the Executive Secretary are in progress and VDDHH hopes to have an updated MOU in place by 2015.
+Negotiations with the Office of the Executive Secretary are in progress and VDDHH hopes to have an updated MOU in place by mid-2017.